MapsPeople/web-ui/packages/map-template/README.md

 # Map Template

-## Web component: Installation and usage
+## Web Component: Installation and usage

 ### Using NPM